Scrum is an agile collaboration framework that can help teams increase the agility of their data science projects.

 - Sense of Urgency: Because a deadline is always looming, teams may be motivated to deliver.
 Procrastination will become painfully obvious.

-Challenges of Using Scrum for Data Science Projects
+Challenges for using Scrum for Data Science

 Scrum is often challenging for data science teams, largely due to its rigid time boxing and organizational/cultural conflicts.

 - Time Boxing Challenges: Although it provides numerous benefits, the time boxing feature of Scrum is controversial, especially for data science teams.
 The time required to implement a solution for most data science problems is ambiguous.
 Teams that use Scrum typically go through estimation exercises, often in so-called story points, to assign a rough work size estimate for a feature.
 Asking data scientists to provide such estimates may be an awkward exercise as the estimates depend on unknowns such as data quantity, data quality, or the untested ability to differentiate signal from noise.
 Moreover, data scientists might be uncomfortable committing that they will complete certain features by the end of a sprint or become frustrated if they are unable to hit the commitments they forecasted (Clerkin, 2017).
 When pressed to hit the deadline, teams might cut corners – poor quality from insufficient documentation, incomplete testing, and unnecessary technical debt may accrue as a result.